-- Permissible Use: - Writing an email - Employing AI tools for brainstorming and refining your ideas - Using AI tools to locate information relevant to your chosen topic (but, you need to check if the information is correct/real or not) - Verifying and enhancing grammar as well as writing style using AI tools - Prohibited Use: - Drafting (=actually writing the words of the paper) an outline to systematically structure your thoughts and ideas - Using AI tools to write any of the assignments
+- Permissible Use: - Writing an email - Employing AI tools for brainstorming and refining your ideas - Using AI tools to locate information relevant to your chosen topic (but, you need to check if the information is correct/real or not) - Verifying and enhancing grammar as well as writing style using AI tools - Prohibited Use: - Using AI tools to solve any quiz or exam questions.
+If your answers or thought process closely match those generated by any form of generative AI, it will be considered cheating.
+You will receive an F grade, and the incident will be reported to the Dean of Students office.